NASA-Openscapes/2021-Cloud-Hackathon/clinic/notebooks.md

     git config --global user.email "Makhan.Virdi@gmail.com"
     ```

     **Note:** This name and email could be different from your github.com credentials.
-Remember `git` is a program that keeps track of your changes locally (on 2i2c JupyterHub or your won computer) and github.com is a platform to host your repositories.
-However, since your changes are tracked by `git`, the email/name used in git configuration will show up next to your contributions on gihub.com when you `push` your repository to github.com (`git push` is discussed in a later step).
+Remember `git` is a program that keeps track of your changes locally (on 2i2c JupyterHub or your own computer) and github.com is a platform to host your repositories.
+However, since your changes are tracked by `git`, the email/name used in git configuration will show up next to your contributions on github.com when you `push` your repository to github.com (`git push` is discussed in a later step).

-4. Configure `git` to store your github credentials to avoid having to enter your github username and token (in [Step 5](#step-5.-create-access-token-on-github.com), we will describe how to use github token instead of a password)
+4. Configure `git` to store your github credentials to avoid having to enter your github username and token each time you push changes to your repository(in [Step 5](#step-5.-create-access-token-on-github.com), we will describe how to use github token instead of a password)

     ``` bash
     git config --global credential.helper store